Francis Leslie Ashton

 Francis Leslie Ashton (24 June 1904 – July 1994) was an English writer known for his first novel Breaking of the Seals in 1946 and a kind of sequel Alas, That Great City from 1948.
 The two novels concern disasters involving objects orbiting the Earth in prehistoric times.
-In 1952 he co-wrote Wrong Side of the Moon, which concerns space travel.
+In 1952 he co-wrote Wrong Side of the Moon with his brother Stephen, which concerns space travel.